Authors: Jo Huang, Anthony D. Hitchins (retired), Tony T. Tran (retired), and James E. McCarron (retired)

 - August 2001: M79 formulation corrected.

 The ability of microorganisms to grow and reproduce in cosmetic products has been known for many years.
 Microorganisms may cause spoilage or chemical changes in cosmetic products and injury to the user (4,5,10,14-16,20,21).
 Methods for isolation of microorganisms from cosmetic products are direct colony counts and enrichment culturing.
 Products that are not soluble in water are initially treated to render them miscible before isolation procedures are conducted.
 Dilution and plating media that partially inactivate preservative systems commonly found in cosmetic products are used.
 The isolated microorganisms are identified by routine microbiological methods or by commercial identification kits.
-The scheme for these analyses is summarized in Fig. 1.

 A. Equipment and materials